makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 Alexa responds with “In 1996, treasure hunter Brock Lovett…”: the plot synopsis for Titanic.
 But who directed it?

-> Alexa, who directed that
+> Who directed that

 Alexa responds with "Titanic was directed by James Cameron”.
 Great!
 And, because we’re storing the movie title in the Session Attributes, our users can continue querying:

-> Alexa, who starred in that
+> Who starred in that

 Alexa responds with a list of cast members for the 1997 movie _Titanic_.
 And, because we’ve added a Session-clearing intent, users can ask:

-> Alexa, start over
+> Start over

 And they’ll be offered the chance to start querying a new movie.
+When they query the new movie, the user doesn't have to state the Invocation Name, or 'Alexa':

+> Ask about Beauty and the Beast

 Awesome!

 ## 4. Improving the User Experience (UX)